csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 would be outside the body of the else part of the if and would execute regardless of whether the grade is less than 60.

-**Common Programming Error 7.2** _Forgetting one or both of the braces that delimit a block can lead to syntax errors or logic errors._ 7.2
+**Common Programming Error 7.2**

+> _Forgetting one or both of the braces that delimit a block can lead to syntax errors or logic errors._ 7.2

 Syntax errors (e.g., when one brace in a block is left out of the program) are caught by the interpreter when it attempts to interpret the code containing the syntax error.
 A **logic error** (e.g., the one caused when both braces around a block are left out of the pro- gram) also has its effect at execution time.
 A **fatal logic error** causes a program to fail and terminate prematurely.
 A **nonfatal logic error** allows a program to continue executing, but the program produces incorrect results.

-**Good Programming Practice 7.4** _Some programmers prefer to type the beginning and ending braces of blocks before typing the in- dividual statements within the braces.
+**Good Programming Practice 7.4**

+> _Some programmers prefer to type the beginning and ending braces of blocks before typing the in- dividual statements within the braces.
 This helps avoid omitting one or both of the braces._ 7.4

-7.7 while Repetition Statement **245**

-**Software Engineering Observation 7.5** _Just as a block can be placed anywhere a single statement can be placed, it is also possible to have no statement at all (the empty statement) in such places.
+**Software Engineering Observation 7.5**

+> _Just as a block can be placed anywhere a single statement can be placed, it is also possible to have no statement at all (the empty statement) in such places.
 The empty statement is represented by placing a semicolon (;) where a statement would normally be._ 7.5

-**Common Programming Error 7.3** _Placing a semicolon after the condition in an if structure leads to a logic error in single-selection if structures and a syntax error in double-selection if structures (if the if part contains a non- empty body statement)._ 7.3
+**Common Programming Error 7.3**

+> _Placing a semicolon after the condition in an if structure leads to a logic error in single-selection if structures and a syntax error in double-selection if structures (if the if part contains a non- empty body statement)._ 7.3

+## while Repetition Statement

-**7.7 while Repetition Statement** A repetition structure (also known as a **loop**) allows the programmer to specify that a script is to repeat an action while some condition remains true.
+A repetition structure (also known as a **loop**) allows the programmer to specify that a script is to repeat an action while some condition remains true.
 The pseudocode statement

 _While there are more items on my shopping list Purchase next item and cross it off my list_

 describes the repetition that occurs during a shopping trip.
 The condition “there are more items on my shopping list” may be true or false.
 If it’s true, then the action “Purchase next item and cross it off my list” is performed.
 This action is performed repeatedly while the condition remains true.
 The statement(s) contained in the _While_ repetition structure con- stitute its body*.* The body of a loop such as the _While_ structure may be a single statement or a block.
 Eventually, the condition becomes false (i.e., when the last item on the shop- ping list has been purchased and crossed off the list).
 At this point, the repetition termi- nates, and the first pseudocode statement after the repetition structure executes.

-**Common Programming Error 7.4** _If the body of a while statement never causes the while statement’s condition to become true, a logic error occurs.
+**Common Programming Error 7.4**

+> _If the body of a while statement never causes the while statement’s condition to become true, a logic error occurs.
 Normally, such a repetition structure will never terminate—an error called an **infinite loop**.
 Both Internet Explorer and Firefox show a dialog allowing the user to termi- nate a script that contains an infinite loop._ 7.4

-**Common Programming Error 7.5** _Remember that JavaScript is a case-sensitive language.
+**Common Programming Error 7.5**

+> _Remember that JavaScript is a case-sensitive language.
 In code, spelling the keyword while with an uppercase W, as in While, is a syntax error.
 All of JavaScript’s reserved keywords, such as while, if and else, contain only lowercase letters._ 7.5

 As an example of a while statement, consider a program segment designed to find the first power of 2 larger than 1000.
 Variable product begins with the value 2.
 The statement is as follows: